 Make the oatmeal crisp topping

 Start by making your oat topping.
-In a mixing bowl mix together the oats, spices, flour, coconut sugar, almonds.
+In a mixing bowl mix together the oats, spices, flour, sugar, and almonds.
 Stir in the coconut oil until the mixture is crumbly and resembles wet sand.
 Set aside.

 Make the apple mixture.